Shikhar167/pm/README.md

 # Shikhar Singh
-Pronounced 'Shik-her Sing'.
+Pronounced '*Shik-Her-Sing*'.
 The name *Shikhar* is derived from 'shikhara', which means 'mountain peak' in Sanskrit. *Singh* is derived from 'simha', meaning 'lion'

 ### I'm an Aspiring Product Manager deeply fascinated by the potential of blending data-driven insights to guide the development of innovative, user-centric products.
 My passion lies in harnessing the power of data to inform strategy, innovation, and impact, ensuring that every product decision is aided by solid evidence and strategic analysis.